Excess skin

 Excess skin is an effect of surplus skin and fat after expansion during pregnancy or adipositas and following a massive and considerable weight loss.
 Further reasons can be aging effects, genetic disorders or an intentional expansion for skin reconstruction.
+Due to the elastic nature of the skin, there is generally some improvement over time.
+Excessive loose skin can be permanent to a degree but surgical treatment is an option.

 Methods to remove excess skin by surgery include abdominoplasty, breast reduction and brachioplasty.